fsoc/sieveDateUploader/README.md

 Uploads a sievescript blocking date-based catch-all email prefixes.
 Also has the added functionality to block specific email aliases.

+A typical use-case is when you shop online and dont want to get any spam months or years after the purchase.
+Just type in an email like user.12.2024@example.com, so if you shop in november then the tracking code for shipping will be delivered to you.
+But as soon as december hits, any further emails will be send to the spam-folder.

+There is also the possibility to use a "mv" suffix to send emails copies to another inbox in the domain.

 ## Help
 python slib.py -h

 ## Usage
-python slib.py -d domain -f banfile -u username -p password
+python slib.py -d domain -f banfile -u username -p password -m copydestination

 ## Banfile
 add one entry per line like so: